fommil/fpmortals/manuscript/complete.md

 ## Interfaces / Algebras

-Let's codify the architecture diagram from the previous section.
+We will now codify the architecture diagram from the previous section.
 Firstly, we need to define a simple data type to capture a millisecond timestamp because such a simple thing does not exist in either the Java or Scala standard
 libraries: